 The streamlined filing procedure (Introduced in 2012 by the IRS) is a much simpler and less expensive option than the OVDP.
 To qualify for the new streamlined filing procedure, taxpayers must meet the following requirements:

 - Taxpayers must have unreported foreign financial accounts.

 - Taxpayers must have failed to report their foreign financial accounts on their U.S. tax returns.

 - Taxpayers must have had no willful intent to violate US tax law.

-- 5% of the highest balance of your account
+- Taxpayers must pay a penalty of 5% of the highest aggregate balance of the foreign financial accounts.

 Need Help Getting Caught Up on Your Late US Expat Tax Return?

 Our team of dedicated CPAs and IRS Enrolled Agents are here for you.
-With the expertise you’re looking for in a tax professional, we can help make the process of getting caught up a more hassle-free experience.
+We can help make the process of getting caught up a more hassle-free experience with the expertise you’re looking for in a tax professional.
 Get started with us today!